PlainStupid/PlainMed/README.md

 webpage and be able to read more information about it through Lyfjabókin.is

 ## Install
-To install user should first install the environment needed to run Prerequest is Python 3 (3.4.3 works perfectly)
+To install, user should first install the environment needed to run.
+Prerequest is Python 3 (3.4.3 works perfectly)

 ```